 Goat Breeding and Goat Kidding

-Goat breeding and goat kidding is a huge part of raising goats.
-And there is nothing quite as wonderful as a brand-new baby goat.
-It still amazes me all these years later how resilient they are.
-Able to stand just a few minutes after hitting the ground for the very first time.
+Goat breeding and goat kidding are a huge part of raising goats.
+There is nothing quite as wonderful as a brand-new baby goat jumping around with all its cuteness and energy.
+All these years later, it still amazes me how resilient they are.
+They are able to stand just a few minutes after hitting the ground for the first time.

 That doesn’t mean that all goat kiddings go off without a hitch.
 There are times when things go wrong, and I learned this lesson the hard way.

-Goats are something I love to talk about at Simple Living Country Gal because it is such a huge part of our homestead.
+Goats are something I love to talk about at Simple Living Country Gal because they are such a huge part of our homestead and I know they will be a great addition to yours.

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.
 I am not a medical professional.
 Before administering any medications to your animals, please contact a veterinarian first.

-I now do what I can to prepare not only myself but my entire herd for breeding and kidding season.
-Below is a list of my top articles covering breeding, kidding, and everything in between.
+Even all these years later, I still do what I can to prepare and below is a list of my top articles.
+Lessons I have learned over the years covering breeding, kidding, and everything in between.

 Goat Breeding